learn-co-curriculum/redux-flow/README.md

 update that state by passing both an action and the old state to our reducer.
 Our reducer returns to us our new state.
-2. So to change our state we (1) create an action (an **action** is just a plain object with a type key); and (2) and pass the action as an argument when we call the **reducer** (which is just a function with a switch/case statement).
+2. So to change our state we (1) create an action (an **action** is just a plain object with a `type` key); and (2) pass the action as an argument when we call the **reducer** (which is just a function with a switch/case statement).
 This produces a new state.
-3. Our reducer is a pure function which means that given the same arguments of state and action, it will always produce the same new state.
+1. Our reducer is a pure function which means that given the same arguments of state and action, it will always produce the same new state.
 Also it means that our reducer never updates the previous state, but rather creates a new state object.